 Mountain Bike riding isn’t just a sport or hobby to many, it is a way of life and I completely understand why people love it.
 I tired E- Bike Mountain Bike Riding in Galicia Spain and I really enjoyed it.
 So when I was asked if I wanted to try in Morzine, I jumped at the chance.

 An E-Bike (known as Eco or Electric) has an integrated electric motor that works with the gears on your bike to assist and give you more power when pushing forward.
 It is like having an extra pair of legs that does all the hard work for you when pedalling, making your life easier especially when going up a hill.

 The Portes du Soleil mountain biking area spreads across 12 resorts in both France and Switzerland.
 Just like skiing, tracks are marked via levels of difficulty by colours.
 There are all different types of MTB tracks and it really depends on your ability and confidence.
 If you haven’t ridden before, there are a large variety of different guides and MTB schools where you can learn.

-Morzine town definitely has a biking buzz about it, especially with all the speciality shops, bike rentals and all the people walking around in the bike armour.
+Morzine town definitely has a biking buzz about it, especially with all the speciality shops, bike rentals and all the people walking around in the bike armor.
 You do forget for a second that it is a ski resort in the winter.